 5. I plan on doing a tour with Dreamland and am trying to get permits online but need some information to complete the application.
 What do I put in the blanks?

 First of all, none of these answers are binding or terribly relevant for guided tours.
 Don’t let this step hold up getting the permits.
 The idea here is for the government to be able to find you should you go missing while hiking in this area.
 With a guided tour this information is not important.
 For the Wave, the entry and exit trailhead is Wire Pass.
 For South Coyote Buttes, enter Cottonwood Cove for entry and exit.
 If your tour goes to Paw Hole at South Coyote Buttes, don’t worry, your permit is still good for both areas.
 When entering a group number you do not need to include the guide when obtaining permits yourself.
 Just put the total number in your group.
 For state of the license plate put UTAH.
 For the license plate # enter GUIDE.
 When asked about the “recreation fee” enter NO. If the name of the company is required put DREAMLAND.
 PLEASE NOTE: In the case of South Coyote Buttes, the government wants you to watch a video before, moving on to reserve permits first come first serve but if you do you will get shut out.
 So simply move the slider on the video from one yellow mark to the other.
 South Coyote Buttes is first come first served at noon mountain time on the first of every month for three months in advance.
 You must be on the ball right when the calendar opens and get through the process as quickly as possible or you will get shut out.

 6. Are large groups allowed at White Pocket?

 All large group inquiries are handled on a case by case basis directly by management.
-If you have a large group for White Pocket please call Will, the owner, at 435-899-0958.
+If you have a large group for White Pocket please call us at 435-644-5506.

-7. I’m travelling by myself.
+7. I’m traveling by myself.
 What are my options?